schlumpf2009/widget-eagle-pickandplace/README.md

           </tr>
       </thead>
       <tbody>
-      <tr valign="top"><td>/com-chilipeppr-widget-eagle-soldermask/com-chilipeppr-widget-eagle/addGcode</td><td>This add-on subscribes to this signal so we can inject our own Gcode into the overall Eagle Widget gcode.</td></tr>
+      <tr valign="top"><td>/com-chilipeppr-widget-eagle-soldermask/com-chilipeppr-widget-eagle/addGcode</td><td>This add-on subscribes to this signal so we can inject our own Gcode into the overall Eagle Widget gcode.</td></tr><tr valign="top"><td>/com-chilipeppr-widget-eagle-soldermask/com-chilipeppr-widget-3dviewer/recv3dObject</td><td>We need to get the 3D Viewer so we can inject stuff into it.
+We must subscribe to this so when we call /request3dObject we get this signal back with the payload of the viewer.</td></tr>
       </tbody>
   </table>